fbpx

 London Sport Awards 2025

-We are excited to confirm that the London Sport Awards are returning on 27 March 2025 to celebrate the inspiring stories of those improving the lives of Londoners through sport and physical activity.
+We are looking forward to the London Sport Awards returning on the 27th March 2025 to celebrate the inspiring stories of those improving the lives of Londoners through sport and physical activity.

 Supported by the City of London Corporation, the London Sport Awards 2025 will have ten categories to celebrate the incredible stories of volunteers, sports providers, community clubs, businesses and other organisations who are improving the lives of Londoners through sport.